systematic-magic/AgingPubMed/research_papers_html.rst

 		:wtonbl:`Introduction` - optional - [title case, in white on blue background]

 		Reviews usually have free-style (research related) section headers.
-These headers should be formatted in :ref:`sentence case<sentence_case>` and can be coloured in white on blue background.
+These headers should be formatted in :ref:`sentence case<sentence_case>` and can be colored in white on blue background.

 		:wtonbl:`Abbreviations` - optional - [title case, in white on blue background]